 What to Expect for Spinal Fusion Surgery

-Prior to surgery, the incision site will be cleaned with antiseptic.
+Prior to surgery, the incision site will be cleaned with an antiseptic.
 Then, general anesthesia will be administered, so you will be asleep during the surgery.
 Different surgeons have different approaches to this surgery.
 However, the common denominator includes an incision at the site of the issue.
-This would be the neck for cervical vertebra, the upper back for thoracic vertebra, or the lower back for lumbar vertebra.
+This would be the neck for the cervical vertebra, the upper back for the thoracic vertebra, or the lower back for the lumbar vertebra.

 The surgeon will graft bone, usually from the pelvis (therefore, you’ll have two incisions).
 The doctor will then place the bone graft in between the injured vertebrae and secure it with screws.
 Modern technology allows for the incisions to be small, lowering the risk of blood loss and infection.